idorurez/onigaku/README.md

-# KBD - for building keyboard libraries
+# Onigaku - KiCad libraries for building Onigaku devices

+This repo is an unofficial 'fork', unsync'd and lives standalone from foostan's "kbd" repo.
+I will eventually rectify this to completely merge or completely separate my contributions.

 ## KiCad Footprint Libraries